CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 Finally, we'll keep the lights constant at 1K again, the cluster dimensions constant at (16 x 8 x 24), and vary the workgroup size.
 Previously, we've been operating with 3D workgroups at a size of (16 x 16 x 1).
 With 3D workgroups, the maximum number of threads that can be run per block (at least on my machine) is 256 - which means the product of the x\*y\*z dimensions of the workgroup size cannot exceed 256.
 Because this is so limiting, I will simply try various different configurations rather than keeping any ratios constant.

 And the results... are not very significant!
-In fact, there wasn't a noticeable difference at all in any (reaosnable - i.e. not (1x1x1)) configuration that I tried!
+In fact, there wasn't a noticeable difference at all in any (reasonable - i.e. not (1x1x1)) configuration that I tried!
 As a result, I'm not even bothering to show the rather flat graph here.

 ## Miscellaneous